 The value of the Haar state at monomials is ostensibly important in the theory of quantum permutation groups.
 The values of the Haar state on degree three monomials in $C(S_N^+)$,

 are well known, but their calculation typically uses representation theory, usually via a study of the fixed point spaces of tensor powers of the fundamental representation \cite{ba2}.
 However, using Proposition \ref{permute}, these can be calculated using elementary considerations.
 Furthermore, while nothing is known about their representation theory, these calculations also hold for exotic quantum permutation groups.
-The same elementary considerations can be used to provide bounds for degree four monomials in the exotic case:
+The same elementary considerations can be used to derive relations between degree four monomials in the exotic case:

-In the case of $S_N^+$ itself, representation theory, via Theorem \ref{PWT}, can be used to give strengthen these bounds to explicit formulae. \begin{proposition} The Haar state on $C(S_N^+)$, and exotic $C(\mathbb{G})$, is tracial, invariant under the antipode:
+Representation theory, via Theorem \ref{PWT}, can be used to give another relation from which explicit formulae follow. \begin{proposition} The Haar state on $C(S_N^+)$, and exotic $C(\mathbb{G})$, is tracial, invariant under the antipode:

 and invariant under permutations of the labels, for $\sigma,\tau\in S_N$:

 \end{proposition} \begin{proof} That the Haar state is tracial, and invariant under the antipode is standard.
 Apply Proposition \ref{permute} with $h=\operatorname{ev}_{\sigma^{-1}}\star h\star \operatorname{ev}_{\tau}$ for invariance under permutations of the labels. \end{proof} Where $u$ is a magic unitary, a monomial $f=u_{i_1j_1}\cdots u_{i_mj_m}$ is in reduced form if it is zero, or if for all $1\leq n\leq m-1$: